RetroReversing/retroReversing/pages/dreamcast/Chicken Run Source Code.md

 ---

+# Compiling for Playstation 1 with PSYQ
+So although it was originally compiled for PS1, all the sourcecode has been modified for the dreamcast version so it will need some modifications in order to compile for the playstation.

+The following files won't compile to PS1 without modification:
+* types.c

+---

 # Missing Files
 As with most leaked source code there are some missing files these are:
 * shinobi.h (Dreamcast SDK)